-The Foundation's alternative investments in commingled funds (category (a) above) are redeemable with the fund at NAV under the original terms of the partnership agreements and/or subscription agreements and based on operations of the underlying funds.
-Hedge funds (categories (b) and (c) above) are redeemable with the fund at NAV under the original terms of the partnership agreements and/or subscription agreements and based on operations of the underlying funds.
+The Foundation's alternative investments in commingled funds (category (1 and 2) above) are redeemable with the fund at NAV under the original terms of the partnership agreements and/or subscription agreements and based on operations of the underlying funds.
+Hedge funds (categories (3), (4), and (5) above) are redeemable with the fund at NAV under the original terms of the partnership agreements and/or subscription agreements and based on operations of the underlying funds.
 However, it is possible that these redemption rights may be restricted or eliminated by the funds in the future in accordance with the underlying fund agreements.
-The Foundation's alternative investments in real asset funds and private equity limited partnerships (categories (d) and (f) above) cannot be redeemed with the funds.
+The Foundation's alternative investments in real asset funds and private equity limited partnerships (categories (6) and (8) above) cannot be redeemed with the funds.
 Due to the nature of the investments held by the funds, changes in market conditions and the economic environment may significantly impact the NAV of the funds and, consequently, the fair value of the Foundation's interests in the funds.
-The Foundation's alternative investments in equity limited partnerships (category (e) above) are redeemable with the fund at NAV subject to redemption restrictions noted above.
+The Foundation's alternative investments in equity limited partnerships (category (7) above) are redeemable with the fund at NAV subject to redemption restrictions noted above.